 Poor video quality or rebuffering

-Your Roku device is designed to play the highest quality than can be delivered to your TV over your internet connection.
+Your Roku player is designed to play the highest quality than can be delivered to your TV over your internet connection.

 If you occasionally see poor video quality or rebuffering, this may be due to network congestion.

-- Check whether your internet Service Provider (e.g. Comcast, AT&T, or Spectrum) is currently experiencing issues.
+- Check whether your internet service provider is currently experiencing issues.

 - Reduce usage of other devices currently accessing the network, such as other streaming players, computers, game consoles, and mobile devices.